cartesi/pos-dlib/README.md

 - Run a local node
 - Hire and authorize this node so you can start participating

+We provide several buidler scripts to perform each of this steps, which will be explained below.
+All the scripts print out the hashes of the transactions they send to the blockchain.
+We recommend you check the transactions on [etherscan](https://ropsten.etherscan.io) to make sure they are properly mined.

 Assuming you already cloned this repo to your machine, run the following commands:
 ```
 yarn